tlswg/tls13-spec/draft-ietf-tls-tls13.md

   extension {{RFC7685}}.

-- Other modifications that may be allowed by an extension defined in the future and present in the HelloRetryRequest
+- Other modifications that may be allowed by an extension defined in the future and present in the HelloRetryRequest.

 Because TLS 1.3 forbids renegotiation, if a server has negotiated TLS 1.3 and receives a ClientHello at any other time, it MUST terminate